dokipen/express-endpoint/README.md

   * path         - The endpoint path as used by the express router.
 See http://expressjs.com/guide.html#routing for details.
                    (required)
-  * aliases      - An array of path aliases for the endpoint.
   * description  - A human readable description of the endpoint. (required)
   * example      - An example URL for the endpoint.
   * parameters   - The set of parameters the endpoint accepts.
 See below for details.
   * rules        - A set of custom rules to suppliment or override the default rules.
 Default rules are defined below.
-  * handler      - The function(req, res, next) that actually handles the request.
-See http://expressjs.com/guide.html#creating-a server (required)
-                   The validated/sanitized parameters are passed as
+  * handler      - The function(req, res) that actually handles the request.
+See http://expressjs.com/guide.html#creating-a server The validated/sanitized parameters are passed as req.endpointParams. (required)
-                   req.endpont_params
-  * doc_on_error - If specified, we will display the endpoint documentation and en error message on a validation error.
   * view         - The name of the doc template.
+There is a default.
   * render_view  - The name of the render template for text/html requests.
+                   There is a default.
   * stylesheets  - Stylesheet URIs to inject into the views.
+There are defaults.

 ### mount(app)

-Once the endpoint is created, it can be mounted on the express app by calling `endpoint.mount(app)`. `mount(app)` is a convenience method.
+Once the `Endpoint` is created, it can be mounted on the express app by calling `endpoint.mount(app)`. `mount(app)` is a convenience method.
 You can also set things up manually like so: